THE SUMMER OF SAINTÉ

 “I was young but not young at the same time.
 In an athletic sense I was old.
 Like at my age I felt like I needed to be in the U.S. so I was like you know what, what can I do that I enjoy?
 So I was like, ‘You know what, let me just make some music and see where it goes.”

 “So when the music started popping off, and it got to a point where I was in a meeting with a label and they were like ‘so if you do this, this is how much we’ll pay you’ and I was like ‘woah’, I was like for me?
 My music?
 That’s when I realised this was a thing.”

 He’s quick to point out that he and his team didn’t accept the label’s offer - everything Sainté does is independent, that way he can maintain maximum creative control over his vision.

 But the meeting did show what was possible in terms of the music scene.
-Soon, the part-time job at Nando’s was shorn and his studies put on hold – at least for the time being, it was time to see just how far this music thing could go.
+Soon, the part-time job at Nando’s was shorn and his studies put on hold - at least for the time being, it was time to see just how far the music thing could go.

 While labels stagnated, independent artists like Sainté pushed forward.
 Between releasing his first track back in 2019 and now, his top five songs on Spotify now have a combined 73.4 million streams between them.
 Not bad for someone making tunes from their uni bedroom.
 How was it having such a productive lockdown?

 “It felt very natural, I was in my room, playing PS4, studying, doing assignments.
 And then I had one eye on my music.
 I saw it as an opportunity to be like ‘yo, everyone’s at home.’
 If my music is good they’re gonna listen to it, if it's not then they won’t.
 If my music sucks then my music sucks.

 “But people have time to listen to it if it's good, so I was lucky enough.
 The pandemic was a blessing and a curse for many people, so I tried to turn it into a blessing.”